3. Providing health services effectively

 3.1 Planning services

+Several medical facilities and hotels across the country have been transformed into quarantine facilities, including through the re-designation of hospitals, as the number of cases is expected to increase in the coming weeks.
 In November, Georgia had to increase the country’s oxygen production capacity rapidly in order to meet demand from hospitals caring for COVID-19 patients.
 As of 2 December, 90% of the increased demand for oxygen was met locally and the supply problems had been resolved by the import of 10 large power generators, which produce oxygen as a by-product.